PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 05:23:35
+Last updated: 2024-04-07 05:25:24
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: The past is always with us, Tyler.
+Now, you can try and run away but it's always there. - Rendell Locke